chaotic-waters/animated-ocean/README.md

 # Animated Ocean

-Bring a static ocean image back to life using shader programming.
+Bring a static ocean image to life using shader programming.

 ## Before